Rotator Cuff Surgery

 Rotator Cuff Tendon Repair

 The surgeon re-attaches a completely torn tendon to the top of the upper arm bone.
-A partial tear may be repaired by trimming or smoothing the rotator cuff.
+A partial tear may be addressed by trimming or smoothing the rotator cuff.
 This procedure is called a debridement.
+Partial tears that are nearly complete may also be repaired this way.

 Rotator Cuff Repair Augmentation with Graft